gevaertw/CycleCloudDemo/README.md

+# Warning
 Use at your own risk responsibility etc.  For POC purposes only, designed for functionality, not security.
-Im not giving support, nor does my employer.
+Im not giving support, nor does my employer, unless I'm actualy on your project.
+HPC can be expensive.
+Watch your bill and
 # What does this do?
 Deploy a Cyclecloud cluster on Azure with additional components for simplified management and testing.
 # Known issue's